List of rulers of Bavaria: Ducal and Electoral Bavaria (Hereditary dukes)

 In 1180, Henry XII the Lion and Frederick I, Holy Roman Emperor, fell out.
-The emperor consequently dispossessed the duke and gave his territory to Otto I Wittelsbach, Duke of Bavaria of the House of Wittelsbach.
+The emperor consequently dispossessed the duke and gave his territory to Otto I, Duke of Bavaria of the House of Wittelsbach.
 From now on, Bavaria remained in the possession of various branches of the family for 738 years until the end of the First World War.

 First partition, 1253–1340

 In 1253, on Otto II's death, Bavaria was divided between his sons.
 Henry became Duke of Lower Bavaria and Louis of Upper Bavaria.
-From this point until the beginning of the 16th century, the territories were frequently divided between brothers, making the Dukes difficult to list.
+From this point until the beginning of the 16th century, the territories were frequently divided between brothers, making the dukes difficult to list.

 In Lower Bavaria, Henry XIII was succeeded by his three sons, Otto III, Louis III, and Stephen I ruling jointly.
 Otto III's successor in the joint dukedom was his son Henry XV.
 Stephen's successors were his sons Otto IV and Henry XIV.
 Henry XIV's son was John I.

 In Upper Bavaria, Louis II was succeeded by his sons Rudolf I and Louis IV.
 The latter was elected King of Germany in 1314.
 After John I's death in 1340, Louis IV unified the Bavarian duchy.

 The dukes of Upper Bavaria served also as Counts Palatinate of the Rhine.
 In 1329 Louis IV released the Palatinate of the Rhine including the Bavarian Upper Palatinate to the sons of Rudolf I. The Upper Palatinate would be reunited with Bavaria in 1623, the Lower Palatinate in 1777.